personal finance | october 30, 2024

 5

-Tax efficiency measures how much of a fund’s annual return is earned after taxes, so the higher the number the better.
-These data reflect taxes paid on annual dividend and capital gain distributions but assume investors did not sell their shares at the end of this 5‑year period.
+Tax efficiency measures how much of a fund’s annual return is earned after taxes, so the higher the number, the better.
+These data reflect taxes paid on annual dividend and capital gain distributions but assume that investors did not sell their shares at the end of this 5‑year period.

 Where you hold your securities is also an important component of a tax-savvy strategy.
 Generally, aim to hold investments that generate significant ordinary income in tax-advantaged accounts.
 For instance, high-yielding taxable bonds and bond funds, as well as real estate investment trusts, should generally be held in tax-deferred accounts.
 Depending on your situation, even stocks or stock funds that generate qualified dividends might be better in those accounts than in taxable accounts.